BraydenAntonelli/Concurrent-Hash-Table/README.txt

 ## Compilation

-To compile the project, use the following command: 'mingw32-make' = for windows  'make' = mac/linux
+To compile the project, use the following command: 'make'

 This will generate an executable named `chash`.